lucasquemelli/Introduction-to-Data-Analytics/README.md

 # Introduction-to-Data-Analytics

-This is repository for a introductory course on data analysis.
+This is a repository for an introductory course on data analysis using Python 3.

 # Expressions and Variables in Python